weng271190436/kubefleet-website/content/en/docs/troubleshooting/DriftAndDiffDetection.md

 to `partialComparison`, no drifts will ever be found, as apply ops from KubeFleet will overwrite any drift in managed fields, and drifts in unmanaged fields are always ignored.
 * Drift detection does not apply to resources that are not yet managed by KubeFleet.
-If a resource has not been created on the hub cluster or has not been selected by the CRP API, there will not be any drift reportings about it, even if the resource live within a KubeFleet managed namespace.
+If a resource has not been created on the hub cluster or has not been selected by the placement API, there will not be any drift reportings about it, even if the resource live within a KubeFleet managed namespace.
 Similarly, if KubeFleet has been blocked from taking over a pre-existing resource due to your takeover setting (`.spec.strategy.applyStrategy.whenToTakeOver` field), no drift detection will run on the resource.